LARP: Learner-Agnostic Robust Data Prefiltering

-\begin{lemma} There is an instance of LARP with specified $\mathcal{D}_{\theta} = Ber(1 / 2)$ and fixed $\mathcal{L}$ such that: 1) there exists a prefiltering with $\min_{l \in \mathcal{L}} R_l = \mathcal{O}(\epsilon^2)$, but 2) for all prefiltering procedures, $R_{agn} = \Omega(1)$. \end{lemma} We refer to \cref{sec:lowerbound} for the construction, proof and a more thorough discussion.
+We refer to \cref{sec:lowerbound} for proof and more thorough discussion.
 This lower bound arises due to the presence of learners that are inefficient for the instance.
-Therefore, while the first term in \cref{eqn:decomposition} can be made small, this will cause the second term to be large.
-This is a strong indicator that any non-trivial bound on the learner-agnostic risk needs to be a function of the learner set $\mathcal{L}$.
+This is a strong indicator that non-trivial bounds must depend on the properties of the learner set $\mathcal{L}$.